© AVRORRA | Getty Images

 An over-the-counter chlorophyllin drug called Derfil is used to reduce odors from colostomies and incontinence.
 There is also a prescription spray and ointment used to treat infected wounds that contain chlorophyllin and an enzyme called papain that cleans infected wounds.

-What Are the Benefits of Chlorophyll Supplements?
+What Are the Benefits of Chlorophyll Water?

 Chlorophyllin may have benefits against cancer.
 It can bind to toxic substances called carcinogens that increase your risk for cancer.
 Examples of carcinogens reduce by chlorophyllin are hydrocarbons in tobacco smoke, heterocyclic amines in cooked meat, and a toxin from a species of fungus called aflatoxin.